Quad Fin Setup Explained – Speed, Hold & When to Ride a Quad Setup

 for surfers chasing pure down-the-line speed.

-The following Eveley fin templates match the performance characteristics discussed in this guide.
 Each option is built from solid Pro Glass for consistent flex, durability, and real-world surf reliability.

 Previous